A north-east student has created what has been described as the “best film archive of any town in Scotland”.

 “He started filming interviews from the 1980s onwards when he bought a video camera and what I have featured on the archive is only really a small representation of his work.

-“He has amassed hundreds of hours of really valuable content over the years from people long passed and ways of life now gone.
+“He has amassed hundreds of hours of really valuable content over the years from people who are long passed highlighting ways of life which are now gone.

-“I hope that placing his work within this digital archive can help it reach a wider audience and people can come to appreciate the extent and value of his work.”
+“I hope that placing his work within this digital archive can help it reach a wider audience and many more people will come to appreciate the extent and value of his work, because he deserves it.”